West Erregulla Field

 EP469 (50%) West Erregulla Gas Fields

-The Joint Venture has approved an exploration/appraisal plan which provides for the drilling of WE3, located in the northern area of the West Erregulla gas field, in the second half of 2020 (subject to permitting), followed by the drilling of WE-4 as soon as permitting is completed.
-A decision on whether to drill the contingent WE-5 well will be made by the end of November 2020.
-The EP469 joint venture has secured the Ensign 970 drilling rig for this exploration/appraisal campaign.
+The exploration/appraisal plan provides for the drilling of WE-3, located in the undrilled northern area of the West Erregulla gas field, followed by the drilling of WE-4.
+The Joint Venture has agreed to drill the WE-5 well following the drilling of WE-4.

 STP-EPA-0127 (100%, Operator)

 A 2.2 million acre permit application located onshore Coolcalalaya Perth Basin, Western Australia, targeting conventional gas reservoirs

 The STP-EPA-0127 Application was acquired in March 2019 after exercising a call option which had been held y the Company since April 2016.
 On final grant, at 2.2million acres (8,700 km2 ), this will be the largest exploration permit in the onshore Perth Basin.
 It is 130 km north of Waitsia and West Erregulla and while very under-explored at this stage, is targeting similar conventional Permian sequences to those encountered at West Erregulla and Waitsia, as well as having potential deeper Devonian prospectivity.

 The Native Title negotiations which are advancing are the final step before the Exploration Permit can be issued by the Department of Mines, Industry Regulation and Safety.
 Meetings with Native Title groups are ongoing.

 CADIZ REGION, SPAIN